Florida State Road 429: Section C

 Section C is the 22 mi section from Florida's Turnpike to I-4 (SR 400) in Four Corners south of Walt Disney World.
 The 3 mi section from Florida's Turnpike to CR 535 was completed in December 2002.
 The part from CR 535 south to New Independence Parkway opened December 16, 2005, with the extension to US 192 opening December 23.
 The Turnpike-maintained section, south of Seidel Road, was on a very tight construction schedule.
 An extended cold snap required the contractor to push to reach the opening date, although the interchanges at Western Way and Seidel Road were not complete.
 The Western Way interchange was not scheduled to open until Spring of 2006 to coincide with the opening of the new Expedition Everest ride at Disney's Animal Kingdom.
 The open road tolling gantry, while located north of US 192, was let for construction with the southern five miles (8 km) and was never intended to be open to traffic in conjunction with the 2005 opening between US 92 and Seidel.
 The Schofield Road interchange was identified as a future interchange, meaning that on December 23 no interchanges were open between US 192 and New Independence Parkway.
 Other openings were April 4, 2006 for Western Way, April 12, 2006, for Seidel Road, and December 9, 2006, for the remainder from US 192 south to I-4.
 The Schofield Road interchange opened in May 2015.

 State Road 414 Phase 2

 During June 2010, construction work began on the westward extension of SR 414.
 Approximately 1 mi of SR 429 roadway was demolished and on May 14, 2012, a new interchange opened from SR 429 northbound to SR 414 eastbound and from SR 414 westbound to SR 429 southbound.
-SR 429 and SR 414 now runs concurrently to a new intersection with US 441 near Plymouth where the SR 414 designation ends.
+SR 429 and SR 414 now run concurrently to a new interchange with US 441 near Plymouth where the SR 414 designation ends.
 The control city is Mount Dora.
 The road previously signed as SR 429 north of the current SR 414 interchange has been redesignated as SR 451 and has been extended across US 441 to a new northern terminus at Vick Road.